JayKay135/flutter-nothing-glyph-interface/README.md

 Flutter implementation of the [Glyph Developer Kit](https://github.com/Nothing-Developer-Programme/Glyph-Developer-Kit) from Nothing.

+## Legal Notice
+I don't stand in any connection with [Nothing](https://nothing.tech) and own any rights to their physical and digital products.
+The included jar file is the property of [Nothing](https://nothing.tech).

 ## Note
 For this plugin to work properly on physical Nothing devices, the glyph debugging must be enabled first:
 ```bash